jjpickering10/CI-MS2-PokerQuiz/README.md

 ### User Stories

-First Time Visitor Goals
+As a first time visitor:

-1. As a First Time Visitor, I want to - easily navigate the quiz games.
+1. I want to - easily navigate the quiz games.
-2. As a First Time Visitor, I want to - test my knowledge on the game of poker.
+2. I want to - test my knowledge on the game of poker.
-3. As a First Time Visitor, I want to - find out my score.
+3. I want to - find out my score.

-Returning Visitor Goals
+As a returning visitor:

-1. As a Returning Visitor, I want to - test my score against my previous attempts.
+1. I want to - test my score against my previous attempts.
-2. As a Returning Visitor, I want to - have different questions to my previous attempts.
+2. I want to - have different questions to my previous attempts.
-3. As a Returning Visitor, I want to - complete the quiz games faster than previous attempts.
+3. I want to - use the same dark/light theme.

-Frequent User Goals
+As a frequent user:

-1. As a Frequent User, I want to - be able to contact the site.
+1. I want to - be able to contact the site.
-2. As a Frequent User, I want to - test myself over and over again.
+2. I want to - test myself over and over again.
-3. As a Frequent User, I want to -
+3. I want to - check all previous scores.

 ### **Strategy**

 #### External User's Goals

 - Test their poker knowledge on various topics.
+- Have fun.
+- Contact the site.
+- View scores (new and old).
+- Change theme (dark and light).

 #### Site Owner's Goals